 What’s the difference between a backpacking water filter and water purifier?

-Put simply, the main difference lies in the level of protection these two treatment devices provide against the harmful microorganisms that may be lurking in backcountry water sources.
+Put simply, the main difference between a backpacking water filter and a water purifier lies in the level of protection these two treatment devices provide against the harmful microorganisms that may be lurking in backcountry water sources.
 Generally speaking, a water filter is designed to remove waterborne protozoa and bacteria, but not viruses.
 A water purifier is designed to remove protozoa, bacteria and viruses, offering a higher level of defense.

 Why the two treatment device options?